boudra/whistle/README.md

 # Whistle

-Whistle allows you to write interactive dynamic web apps entirely in Elixir.
+Whistle allows you to write interactive dynamic web apps entirely in Elixir, it manages the state of your app via Programs and streams the UI to the client via Websockets.

 - Documentation: [https://hexdocs.pm/whistle](https://hexdocs.pm/whistle)
 - Example Chat Application: [boudra/whistle-chat](https://github.com/boudra/whistle-chat)

-## How does it work?

-Whistle is influenced by [The Elm Architecture](https://guide.elm-lang.org/architecture/), Whistle moves this architecture to the server and streams DOM changes to the client via WebSockets.

 ## Installation